Introducing a Static Site Blog with Pelican

 Pelican has a great quick start introduction.

-Once you have Pelican installed (I highly recommend using a virtual environment in Python to manage all the packages and to make upgrading Pelican later easier) then you can create a basic site with the default template just by running:
+Once I had Pelican installed (I highly recommend using a virtual environment in Python to manage all the packages and to make upgrading Pelican later easier) then I created a basic site with the default template just by running:

 pelican-quickstart

-This will set up a site outline where you can put content in /content for blog posts and /content/pages for static pages.
+This will set up a site outline where I can put content in /content for blog posts and /content/pages for static pages.
 The generated site files will be put in the /output directory.

 pelican content